hoymkot/cross-the-wall/README.md

 * connect to the target web server
 * connect back to Local Proxy separately ( may isolate this part as a standalone service for scalability )
 * bridge the communication between Local Proxy and target web server.
 (Build a tunneling)
+* communication between the Local Proxy and the Remote Coordinator is encrypted

 ### IP:Port Reporting Service
 * Local Proxy accesses this service to get its current public facing IP and port and open a NAT trasveral tunnel
 * This IP:Port frequently send packets to Local Proxy to keep NAT table record alive.
 If it hears no reply from Local Proxy, stop sending packets.
+* if the Remote Coordinator is a Serverless Cloud Function, IP:Port Reporting is a standalone service.
+Otherwise, they can combine.

 ## Todo
 * package.json - auto install  - global install - npm
-* encrypt communication between  Local Proxy and Remote Coordinator for evading firewall inspection
-* live test while in firewall
+* live test behind firewall
 * performance testing
 * fix TODO
 * proxy server timeout
 * heartbeats for systems
-* encrypt with symmetric key with web-crypto-api (stream cipher )
 * incorporate express to major http ends point for common error handling and logging
-* make return ip port https (if theres is a need)
 * combine Return IP:Port and Remote Coordinator
-* Communication between Remote Coordinator and Local Proxy must be encrypted
-* Remote Coordinator and Local Proxy Result TLS session, Perfect Future Secrecy
+* Remote Coordinator and Local Proxy reuse TLS session, Perfect Future Secrecy, better performance